mahantybiplab/scaffold-eth-zk-starter-extension/README.md

 yarn verify-proof
 ```

-The command uses the files `verification_key.json` we exported earlier,`proof.json` and `public.json` to check if the proof is valid.
+The command uses the files `verification_key.json` ,`proof.json` and `public.json` to check if the proof is valid.
 If the proof is valid, the command outputs an `OK`.

 A valid proof not only proves that we know a set of signals that satisfy the circuit, but also that the public inputs and outputs that we use match the ones described in the `public.json` file.